lars-t-hansen/flatjs/SPEC.md

 For each primitive type (int8, uint8, int16, uint16, int32, uint32,
 float32, float64, int32x4, float32x4, float64x2) there is a global
-variable with the type name containing the following properties:
+variable with the type name.

-* SIZE is the size in bytes of the type
-* ALIGN is the required alignment in bytes of the type
-* NAME is the name of the type

 There is a global variable called NULL whose value is the null pointer, whose integer value is zero.